 However, we would agree with most people that recommend that you don’t invest money that you think you’ll need in the short term, which probably means anytime in the next 3 to 5 years.

-How to open an investing account
+3. Open an investing account

 Get a broker